ryanrudolfoba/SteamDeck-Clover-dualboot/README.md

 > To uninstall the old version, please follow the steps in FAQ Q7.\
 > There is now an experimental version that is much easier and quicker to install as it doesn't need any scripts / scheduled task on the Windows side.

-1. Go into Desktop Mode.
-2. Open a konsole terminal.
+1. Go into Desktop Mode and open a konsole terminal.
-3. Clone the github repo. \
+2. Clone the github repo. \
    cd ~/ \
    git clone https://github.com/ryanrudolfoba/SteamDeck-Clover-dualboot